navaneetnns-alt/sample-project-management/README.md

 This repository contains a simple project demonstrating Agile workflow using GitHub.

+# number-guessing-game
+This repository contains a simple Python project — a fun command-line Number Guessing Game.

 **Description**
 A Python program where the computer randomly selects a number between 1 and 100, and the user tries to guess it.